hawtio/website/docs/maven-plugins.md

 ### run Maven Goal configuration

-Currently all of the **hawtio** Maven Plugins provides the following common options:
+Currently all of the Hawtio Maven Plugins provides the following common options:

 <table class="table">
   <tr>